 The search for signs of God's plan and the alternative effort to override it are, in a fairly obvious sense, efforts toward some more stable orientation inside an enormous narrative frame: the story of the universe as told by God.
 This search is, it seems, eternal and the conflicts irresolvable in a way that closely mimics the conflicts and contradictions associated with living inside traditional masculine narratives.
 Dostoevsky evades the problem through self-dissolution, while Nechaev escapes only insofar as he destroys (or at least imagines he destroys) the story itself.
 Neither one finds any workable place inside the grand narrative and neither one finds any evidence of God's presence in his life.
-The pervading senses of either emptiness (as in Dostoevsky) or nihilism (as in Nechaev) arise directly from this sense of excommunication from meaning, the sense of separation between the corporeal self and its spiritual source.
-6 If there is a God, His face has been erased from the world He engendered; an unhinged kind of nightmare world results.
+The pervading senses of either emptiness (as in Dostoevsky) or nihilism (as in Nechaev) arise directly from this sense of excommunication from meaning, the sense of separation between the corporeal self and its spiritual source.46 If there is a God, His face has been erased from the world He engendered; an unhinged kind of nightmare world results.

-This large-scale search for evidence of God (exclusively presented in the masculine terms of God the Father) is.
-I think, importantly related to some of Coetzee's idiosyncratic, if more worldly, investigations into the nature paternity.
-In both Foe and The Muster of Petershurg, "the old matter of fathers and sons" (MP 45) and the matter of fathers and mothers extend into a number of complicated areas.
+This large-scale search for evidence of God (exclusively presented in the masculine terms of God the Father) is, I think, importantly related to some of Coetzee's idiosyncratic, if more worldly, investigations into the nature paternity.
+In both Foe and The Master of Petersburg, "the old matter of fathers and sons" (MP 45) and the matter of fathers and mothers extend into a number of complicated areas.
 In particular, the idea of paternity is subjected to a number of mutations such that "father" ceases to operate in the conventional honorific sense and instead denotes a kind of emptiness or absence.
-Rather than operating as an authoritarian force, the father becomes dubious, and even disposable, source-material, someone with only a tenuous and imaginary connection to his issue.47

-Just as God the Father has been erased (or chosen to absent Himself) from the world He created.
-Coetzee's comporeal fathers are (or at least fear beins) displaced by mothers and
+Rather than operating as an authoritarian force, the father becomes dubious, and even disposable, source-material, someone with only a tenuous and imaginary connection to his issue.47 Just as God the Father has been erased (or chosen to absent Himself) from the world He created.
+Coetzee's corrooreal fathers are (or at least fear being) displaced by mothers and

-"He has no interests, no feelings, no attachments, not even a name...
-In the depths of his being he has out all links with the reviol reder, with law and moraling, "CLP 96-014."
-Dhat his means, I think, is that Nechaes and Dostoesske suffer from a similar sense of disconnection even though the manifestations (prarph) sain addisintegration for Dostoesske, paranoia and manic self-assertion for Nechaes' are inverted.
+8 Indeed.
+Dostoevsky unwittingly satisfies most of the condition Nechaev outlines for a true revolutionary.
+He has no interests, no feetings, no attachments, not even a name...
+In the depths of his being he has cut all links with the evel order with awa and moriting?
+(JVP 0-04).
+What this means, I think, is that Nechaev and Dostoevsky suffer from a similar sense of disconnection even though the mandfestations rouralivis and distingerative for a similar sense of automotion even though the mandfestations.

-"The ambiguous nature of fatherhood is demonstrated near the end of The Master of Petersburg when Dostoessky as know contradictory questions in direct sequence.
+6 The ambiguous nature of faluerhood is demonstrated near the end of The Master of Petersbarg when Dostevsky asks two contradictory questions in direct sources.
 First he thinks.
-"Is this what he must father, give blood to, flesh, life?" then, "Is the thing before him the one that does the fathering?"
-(LIP 240-11).
-This conflicions is also, I suspect, at the root of Spiral's comments about "The absystative for father" ther talicies 1651 in Fore, although her distinctionation for "closure" leads her to think that "we cannot know" (162) with any certainty what Covezes de doing with the idea of paternity.
+"Is this what he must father, give blood to. flesh, life" then, "is the thing before him the one that does the faltering?"
+(LIP 240).
+I. This confidence is also.
+I suppect, at the root of Sprawl's comments about "the abyssility of Gaher" (her italics 163) in Fore, although her disinclination for "closure" leads her to think that "we cannot know" (162) with any certainty what Coexzes is doing with the idea of paternity.